 At Deloitte Private, we understand that establishing, maintaining and growing a business in today’s challenging environment brings with it a whole range of complex issues.
 Deloitte Private Matters focuses on the priorities of private companies, family businesses, individuals and not-for-profit organisations in Ireland.

-Sandra Brennan and Julia Hussey set out the revised procedure for aggrieved taxpayers appealing Revenue assessments and looks at other changes introduced by the Finance (Tax Appeals) Act 2015.
+Sandra Brennan and Julia Considine set out the revised procedure for aggrieved taxpayers appealing Revenue assessments and looks at other changes introduced by the Finance (Tax Appeals) Act 2015.